brikis98/fundamentals-of-devops-website/_posts/2025-01-25-authenticate-to-aws-with-iam-identity-center.md

 SSO session name (Recommended): personal
 ```

-If you start typing in that field, you'll get an auto-complete drop down that shows you all existing session names,
+As soon as you start typing, you'll get an auto-complete drop down that shows you all existing session names,
 so you can pick one, and hit Enter.
-This will skip all the other session configuration and go straight to the profile
+This will skip all the other session configuration and go straight to [the profile
-configuration.
+configuration](#configure-a-profile).
 Alternatively, you can add profiles by hand to your [AWS CLI configuration
 file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html), which lives in
 `~/.aws/config` on Linux or macOS, or at `C:\Users\USERNAME\.aws\config` on Windows.